-Subjects were defined as non-responders if they did not achieve the primary effectiveness endpoint, they were missing the 24-month IOP assessment outcomes, if ocular hypotensive medications were not washed out at the 24-month visit, if they underwent an IOP-affecting secondary surgical procedure (e.g., laser trabeculoplasty, trabeculectomy, shunt or valve placement) prior to the 24-month visit, experienced hypotony (IOP < 6 mmHg) associated with clinically significant findings, experienced no light perception, or if they underwent a procedure to reposition or remove an iStent inject.
+Specular Microscopy IOP via Applanation Tonometry Diurnal IOP via Applanation Tonometry Gonioscopy (all subjects) Ultrasound Biomicroscopic (UBM) Dilated Fundus Exam Clinical Assessment of Nerve Abnormality Optic Nerve Head Imaging4 Х Vertical C/D Ratio X Randomization X Surgical Data X X X Adverse Event Assessment X uhiective Assessmer VFQ-25 Questionnaire OSDI Questionnaire Х Х PHQ-9 Questionnai One-month washout visit -subjects on ocular hypotensive medication(s) at M mean diurnal intraocular pressure (DIOP) from baseline.
+Subjects were defined as non-responders if they did not achieve the primary effectiveness endpoint, they were missing the 24-month IOP assessment outcomes, if ocular hypotensive medications were not washed out at the 24-month visit, if they underwent an IOP-affecting secondary surgical procedure (e.g., laser trabeculoplasty, trabeculectomy shunt or valve placement) prior to the 24-month visit, experienced hypotony (IOP < 6 mmHg) associated with clinically significant findings, experienced no light perception, or if they underwent a procedure to reposition or remove an iStent inject.

-The secondary effectiveness endpoint was diurnal IOP reduction from baseline at Month

-24. The diurnal IOP at 24 months for the subjects that did not meet criteria comparable to those listed above for the primary endpoint was imputed by the baseline IOF
+Gonioscopy was performed unless other changes (e.g., corneal edema) made it too difficult to do so.
+UBM was performed if stent visualization was not possible with gonioscopy or if elevated IOP > 30 mmHg at one month or I later he secondary effectiveness endpoint was diurnal IOP reduction from baseline at Month 24.
+The diurnal IOP at 24 nonths for the subjects that did not meet criteria comparable to those listed above for the primary endpoint was mputed by the baseline IOP.

+Clinical Endpoints
-Each endpoint required a comparison between the iStent inject and Control groups.
-The primary effectiveness analysis was performed using the Effectiveness Cohort, comprised of subjects randomized to the iStent inject group who received 2 stents and subjects randomized to the control group.

-With regard to safety, anticipated and unanticipated AEs were reported for all subjects randomized in the study per the treatment that they actually received.
+endpoint required a comparison between the iStent in ject and Control groups.
+The primary effectiveness analysis was performed using the Effectiveness Cohort, comprised of subjects randomized to the iStent inject group who vived 2 stents and subjects randomized to the control group.
+Vith regard to safety, anticipated and unanticipated AEs were reported for all subjects randomized in the study per the nent that they actually received.
 Best Corrected Visual Acuity (BCVA), central corneal pachymetry, slit lamp and fundus exams, gonioscopy and central corneal endothelial cell density (ECD) were also used to assess safety.

-B. Accountability of PMA Cohort
+Accountability of PMA Cohort